f5devcentral/f5-agility-labs-adc/docs/class6/intro.rst

 So the trunk object allows BIG-IP TMOS to failover if the one interface in the trunk goes down.

 .. note:: **Remember**: Always create a Trunk first.
-Do not assing VLANs to physical interfaces, assign them to Trunks.
+Do not assign VLANs to physical interfaces, assign them to Trunks.

 Physical interfaces that use a multiple VLANs
 +++++++++++++++++++++++++++++++++++++++++++++